Recipe from Buttered Rollz BBQ Team out of Pennsylvania

 During this time you are just going to be adding smoke to the drumsticks, so we are not really worrying about the temperature of the chicken.
-Place the drumsticks with bone side up in the baking pan (Some people lay them flat on the grill grates, some lay them elevated on cooking sheets, some elevate on cooking rack above juices — think presentation here, cross hatches look cool on steaks, chicken lollipops not so much)
+Wrap a small piece of foil around the bone.
+Place the drumsticks with bone side up in the baking pan (Some people lay them flat on the grill grates, some lay them elevated on cooking sheets, some elevate on cooking rack above juices – think presentation here, cross hatches look cool on steaks, chicken lollipops not so much)

 At this point, take out the bbq sauce if you haven’t already.
 This needs to be room temperature.
 Take the drumsticks off the smoker after 30 min and turn the smoker up to 325 — make sure the smaller pan with the liquid is over the firebox and has enough water.